Table of Contents

 Option 1: Recover Data from a Corrupted SD Card Yourself

-To recover a corrupted SD card on Mac using a DIY method, we need a special tool called data recovery software.
-For this article, we’ll be using Disk Drill.
-It makes data recovery really easy for users at any level, and it supports most memory cards and file types – including RAW, which makes it a great tool to recover photos.
+Disk Drill makes data recovery really easy for users at any level, and it supports most memory cards and file types – including RAW, which makes it a great tool to recover photos.

 Disk Drill can also recognize and scan SD cards that aren’t showing up in Finder (as long as it appears in Disk Utility) due to corruption and other logical damage.
 Most importantly, it has a very useful tool called Byte-to-byte Backup, which lets us copy the entire drive – we can use this file as the recovery target and avoid having to interact further with the corrupt SD card.
 Why is this important?
 The rule of thumb is: the more you use a corrupted drive, the worse it gets.
 We’ll show you how to do this in the guide below.